boldbi/bold-bi-docs/docs/getting-started/embedding-in-your-application.md

 # Steps to embed Bold BI in your application

-Follow these steps to embed dashboard in your application
+Please follow these steps to embed the dashboard in your application.

-> **NOTE:** We do support scrollable dashboards while embedding in your application.
+> **NOTE:** We do support scrollable dashboards when they are embedded in your application.

+You may also watch the below video to learn more about embedding Bold BI dashboard in an ASP.NET Core application.<br/>

+<iframe class="helpsite-video-section" src="https://www.youtube.com/embed/OXISapzYAj8?start=379" frameborder="0" allowfullscreen></iframe>

 ## How to use Bold BI wrapper inside your html page

-1. In your .html page, you need to add the following Embed SDK URL in the head tag of your page.
+1. In your .html page, you need to add the following Embed SDK URL in the `head` tag of your page.

     ```js
     <head>
-        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.6.12/boldbi-embed.js"></script>
+        <script type="text/javascript" src="https://cdn.boldbi.com/embedded-sdk/v7.8.18/boldbi-embed.js"></script>
     </head>
     ```

-2. In the body tag, you need to create the div element with your own id name.
+2. In the `body` tag, you need to create the `div` element with your own id name.
 This element will be used for dashboard embedding.

     ```js
     <body>